HilscherAutomation/netPI-codesys-basis/README.md

 Once the container is started it needs to be upgraded first with the Raspberry runtime packages [CODESYS Control for Raspberry Pi SL](https://store.codesys.com/codesys-control-for-raspberry-pi-sl.html) or [CODESYS Control for Raspberry Pi MC SL](https://store.codesys.com/codesys-control-for-raspberry-pi-mc-sl.html).
 We do not offer these packages preinstalled within the container since the End User License Agreement for these packages have to be accepted by each user individually.

+By default the runtime is time limited to run 1 hour until it stops.
+It needs an upgrade in a separate [licensing procedure](https://www.codesys.com/the-system/licensing.html).

 #### Container prerequisites

 ##### Bridge network (Alternative A)